vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/routes/concepts/use_routes.rst

    The :guilabel:`Storage Locations` feature is automatically activated with the :guilabel:`Multi-Step Routes` feature.

-Once this first step is completed, the user can use pre-configured routes that come with Odoo, or they can create custom routes.
+Once this first step is completed, the user can use pre-configured routes that come with Leansoft, or they can create custom routes.

 Pre-configured routes
 ---------------------

-To access Odoo's pre-configured routes, go to :menuselection:`Inventory --> Configuration --> Warehouses`.
+To access Leansoft's pre-configured routes, go to :menuselection:`Inventory --> Configuration --> Warehouses`.
 Then, open a warehouse form.
 In the :guilabel:`Warehouse Configuration` tab, the user can view the warehouse's pre-configured routes for :guilabel:`Incoming Shipments` and :guilabel:`Outgoing Shipments`.